USPTO Examiner FAY ZOHREH ALEMZADEH - Art Unit 1617

 Executive Summary

-Examiner FAY, ZOHREH ALEMZADEH works in Art Unit 1617 and has examined 422 patent applications in our dataset.
-With an allowance rate of 66.8%, this examiner allows applications at a lower rate than most examiners at the USPTO.
+Examiner FAY, ZOHREH ALEMZADEH works in Art Unit 1617 and has examined 407 patent applications in our dataset.
+With an allowance rate of 66.6%, this examiner has a below-average tendency to allow applications.
 Applications typically reach final disposition in approximately 25 months.

 Allowance Patterns

-Examiner FAY, ZOHREH ALEMZADEH's allowance rate of 66.8% places them in the 20% percentile among all USPTO examiners.
-This examiner is less likely to allow applications than most examiners at the USPTO.
+Examiner FAY, ZOHREH ALEMZADEH's allowance rate of 66.6% places them in the 27% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

 Office Action Patterns